dynamicguy/generator-jhipster/.github/ISSUE_TEMPLATE.md

 ##### **JHipster configuration**

 <!--
-To provide all information we need, you should run `yo jhipster:info` in the project root folder, and copy/paste the result here.
+To provide all information we need, you should run `jhipster info` in the project root folder, and copy/paste the result here.
 The `.yo-rc.json` file generated in the root folder is mandatory for bug reports.
 This will help us to replicate the scenario.
 You should remove any sensitive information like the rememberMe key or the jwtSecretKey key.